Tools for automated scientific discovery

-The PI would also like to thank Teddy Seidenfeld for helpful suggestions regarding the comparison algorithm.
+The PI would also like to thank Teddy Seidenfeld for helpful suggestions regarding the comparison algorithm for deterministic systems.
 While any errors or deficiencies in the algorithm are solely those of the EUGENE team, Teddy’s suggestions greatly influenced the final design.

 Funding and Support

 This material is based upon work supported by the National Science Foundation under Grant No. 1454190.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.